 Flexible and/or Remote Work Schedules Will Be in High Demand

 The shift to freelance and part-time work also exemplifies the fact that that employees increasingly value flexibility in the workplace.
-As a matter of fact, in 2014, it surpassed healthcare as the top employee benefit globally, yet the majority of companies don’t offer it.
+As a matter of fact it has surpassed healthcare as the top employee benefit globally, yet the majority of companies don’t offer it.
 Millennials are particularly interested in this benefit, so much so that many say they’re willing to take a pay cut, or switch jobs to get more flexibility in their work.

 U.S. Equal Employment Opportunity Commission Will Expand EEO-1 Report and Focus on New Compliance Enforcement Areas

-For the second time ever, the U.S. Equal Employment Opportunity Commission has issued a brand new Strategic Enforcement Plan, sharing where they will begin focusing their compliance enforcement efforts, beginning in 2017.
+For the second time ever, the U.S. Equal Employment Opportunity Commission has issued a brand new Strategic Enforcement Plan, sharing where they will begin focusing their compliance enforcement efforts.
 Their efforts will be focused on eliminating barriers to recruitment and hiring, protecting vulnerable workers and ensuring equal pay protection.
-Obviously, you need to make it a priority in 2017 to be in compliance.
+Obviously, you need to make it a priority to be in compliance.